charleswang1020/CS539pokemonb.github.io/README.md

 ## 1. Overview
-This project contains two parts.Part 1 is about the prediction of battle result between two pokemons, while part 2 is the iamge generation using Generative Adversarial Networks<br>
+This project contains two parts.
+Part 1 is about the prediction of battle result between two pokemons, while part 2 is the iamge generation using Generative Adversarial Networks<br>
 ## 2. Dependencies(pip install)
 <pre><code>Numpy<br>
 Pandas<br/>